-“In ‘Smart Phones, Dumb People’, the immediacy of a live audience, the ability to conduct live polling from (ironically) people’s smart phones, the shared experience of 133 people in the same space discovering the same insights, all combined to make it a little dangerous and exciting to be part of.”
+The audience were given the opportunity to get in on the act via live polling on their smart phones.
+The shared experience of 133 people in the same space discovering the same insights combined to make Smart Phones Dumb People a little dangerous and a whole lot of fun to be part of.

 Five BWA researchers – Liam Smith, Fraser Tull, Kim Borg, Sarah Kneebone and Peter Bragge, many of whom had never performed before, joined Geoff to present set ups and gags, straight up scientific facts and a few unexpected moments where it seemed like it was all going wrong.
+And it did, hilariously.

 “At a time when science can seem a generator of bad news, pople crave the kind of learning experience that lets them learn and laugh at the same time,” said Geoff.